(This is a reader gun review contest entry, click here for more details – enter by December 19th!)

 To give you an idea of how well the Tenifer finish held up, this past summer and fall I packed the PPQ as my carry sidearm on everything from rough motorcycle/ATV trips in heavy dust to elk and deer hunting in torrential downpours up in Idaho’s wind chilly mountains.
 Several times, the PPQ went back into its case grimy, dirty and/or wet before I had the chance to wipe it down and clean it.
 Yet it still looks just as good as when I first bought it.
 There are only a couple of light scratches on the slide and no sign of rusting or corrosion anywhere at all.
 Wow.

-Equipped with standard 3-dot, polymer sights, the PPQ has accompanied me on almost every shooting day since I purchased it, and for good reason.
+Equipped with standard three-dot, polymer sights, the PPQ has accompanied me on almost every shooting day since I purchased it, and for good reason.
 It has proven to be a very accurate pistol at 20 feet.
 I attribute this to many qualities of the pistol: the ergonomics, trigger, and good engineering from Walther.

 That being said, shooting the PPQ is a blast!
 Okay, shooting any gun to me is a blast, but I find a special kind of joy when I shoot the PPQ.
 Like I mentioned earlier, with the trigger being so smooth, I can deliver faster follow up shots accurately.
 This, coupled with the comfortable grip, means that I am in full control of this pistol when firing.

 For cost reasons I am unable to invest in buying thousands of rounds just to test the PPQ to its limits.
-But in the six months I’ve owned it, at least five hundred rounds have been put through it between myself, my family members and friends.
+But in the six months I’ve owned it, at least 500 rounds have been put through it between myself, my family members and friends.
 So far, the PPQ has yet to suffer a single jam or malfunction.
-This, coupled with the fact that many of those rounds were fired while I’ve carried the PPQ as my sidearm in some wet and rough conditions, makes me well assured in its reliability.
+This, coupled with the fact that many of those rounds were fired while I’ve carried the PPQ in a holster as my sidearm in some wet and rough conditions, makes me well assured in its reliability.
 I have yet to hear any major reliability issues from other people as well.

 Disassembly of the PPQ is straightforward and easy to get used to.
 When I first bought the pistol, I initially struggled with getting the take down catch to push down correctly, but after a few tries I got the hang of it.
-Now I can field strip the PPQ and put it back together again in an average time of thirty seconds.
+Now I can field strip the PPQ and put it back together again in an average time of 30 seconds.
 I’m still working on improving my time.

-Unfortunately, it’s with the disassembly that I ran into my first real gripe with the PPQ: you have to dry fire the pistol before you can disassemble it.
+Unfortunately, it’s with the disassembly that I ran into my first real gripe with the PPQ: You have to dry fire the pistol before you can disassemble it.
 This may not bother some people, but it sure does irk me.

 Here is the disassembly process for the PPQ: